Wisconsin: Culture

-Residents of Wisconsin are referred to as Wisconsinites.
+Residents of Wisconsin are called Wisconsinites.
 The traditional prominence of references to dairy farming and cheesemaking in Wisconsin's rural economy (the state's license plates have read "America's Dairyland" since 1940) have led to the nickname (sometimes used pejoratively among non-residents) of "cheeseheads", and to the creation of "cheesehead hats" made of yellow foam in the shape of a wedge of cheese.

 Numerous ethnic festivals are held throughout Wisconsin to celebrate the heritage of its citizens.
 Such festivals include Summerfest, Oktoberfest, Polish Fest, Festa Italiana, Irish Fest, Bastille Days, Syttende Mai (Norwegian Constitution Day), Brat(wurst) Days in Sheboygan, Polka Days, Cheese Days in Monroe and Mequon, African World Festival, Indian Summer, Arab Fest, Wisconsin Highland Games, and many others.

 Architecture

 Taliesin was the studio of architect Frank Lloyd Wright.

 With the immigration of northern Europeans into Wisconsin and the upper Midwest, they brought the techniques of building log homes with them.

 The Milwaukee Art Museum is known for its Quadracci Pavilion created by Spanish architect Santiago Calatrava.
 The Quadracci Pavilion contains a movable, wing-like Burke brise soleil that opens up for a wingspan of 217 ft during the day, folding over the tall, arched structure at night or during inclement weather.

 Frank Lloyd Wright, an architect known as the pioneer of Prairie School architecture and the Usonian home concept, was raised in Wisconsin.
 Wright's home and studio in the 20th century was at Taliesin, south of Spring Green, Wisconsin.
 Taliesin and the Usonian Jacobs I House in Madison are listed as UNESCO World Heritage Sites as part of "The 20th-Century Architecture of Frank Lloyd Wright".
 Other notable works of Wright in Wisconsin include the Annunciation Greek Orthodox Church in Wauwatosa, First Unitarian Society of Madison, and Johnson Wax Headquarters.
 Monona Terrace in Madison, a convention center designed by Taliesin architect Anthony Puttnam, is based on a 1930s design by Wright.